Last Updated on November 18, 2019

 Or, for something a little different, there are wines, port, sherry and even olive oil.
 It’s the kind of gift that will really impress.

 What would you do with a Magnum of Champagne?
-I’d recommend trying a classic Champagne cocktail if you want something special for Christmas – here’s how to do it
+As I said earlier, I’d recommend trying a classic Champagne cocktail if you want something special for Christmas – here’s how to do it.

 - 2 dashes Angostura bitters